 In addition to the ERDDAP interface, the Raritan River Consortium has partnered with the New Jersey Agricultural Experiment Station Office of Research Analytics, to develop an easy on-line interface.
 This interface allows users to select parameters by time period of interest and then graph or download data from the hydrological station as well as from US.
 Geological Survey stations elsewhere in the Raritan basin.

-On-line Access to Real-time Hydrological Observatory (RTHO) Interface
+On-line Access to Real-time Raritan River Hydrological Observatory (RRHO) Interface

 Links to the Raritan River Mooring ERDDAP* server: